Oahu Dream Weddings: Your Perfect Ceremony Guide

 How long is the ceremony?

-Most ceremonies take about 10-15 minutes depending upon the specifics of your event i.e. sometimes less, sometimes more.
-Photos after the ceremony will be about another 15-20 minutes
+Most ceremonies take about 12-15 minutes approximately depending upon the specifics of your event i.e. sometimes less, sometimes more.
+Photos after the ceremony will be about another 30 minutes.
+No worries, we don't need much time to get a variety of shots.

 Can we exchange our own vows in our ceremony?

+Yes.
 We allow couples to exchange sentiments during the lei exchange.
 With that said, the minister is required by law to ask you, "Do you take XXXX to be your...?" and he must hear it verbalized .
 This is usually preceded by what some may consider "vows".
+If a vow renewal, you can ask the minister to do it during the ring exchange after all, you're already married LOL.

 Can we see and/or approve the ceremony or tell them what to say?